metsarnele/clean-google-keep-clone-grpc/README.md

 ./tests/test.sh
 ```

+**Important Prerequisites for Testing:**
+- Make sure you've created a valid `.env` file as described in the setup section above
+- The `.env` file MUST have a real value for SECRET_KEY, not the placeholder text

-This script will:
+The test script will:
+1. Check if the `.env` file exists and has a valid SECRET_KEY (it will create a temporary one for testing if needed)
-1. Start the gRPC server if it's not already running (port 50051)
+2. Start the gRPC server if it's not already running (port 50051)
-2. Start the REST server if it's not already running (port 3001)
+3. Start the REST server if it's not already running (port 3001)
-3. Run a series of comparative tests that validate both APIs produce equivalent responses
+4. Run a series of comparative tests that validate both APIs produce equivalent responses
-4. Verify that all CRUD operations work identically in both implementations
+5. Verify that all CRUD operations work identically in both implementations
-5. Shut down both servers if it started them
+6. Shut down both servers if it started them

 #### Test Coverage